artie-labs/terraform-provider-artie/README.md

 # Artie Terraform Provider

-Currently in development.
-TODO: [publish it on the Terraform Registry](https://developer.hashicorp.com/terraform/registry/providers/publishing)

 ## Requirements

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) >= 1.0
 - [Go](https://golang.org/doc/install) >= 1.21

+## Using the Provider

+To use this Terraform provider, you must already be an Artie customer and have an account in our web app.
+Once you're logged in, you can create an API key at [app.artie.com/settings](https://app.artie.com/settings) which you'll use to authenticate requests from this provider.
+See the `examples/` and `docs/` directories for guidance on how to set up your Terraform config for Artie.

-## Developing the Provider
+## Developing the Provider (internal to Artie)

 Create a `~/.terraformrc` file containing the following: